Differences between vacationing and travelling explained

 We’ve been slow travelling with stops in Europe and Asia for 6 months now.
 Most people seem to consider this a ‘holiday’ or a ‘vacation’.
-I’ve had a few comments of the sort from people we know who seem to think we are on a perpetual holiday.
+I’ve had a few comments of the sort from people who seem to think we are on a perpetual holiday.
 We’re not, we really aren’t .

 As a traveller you have to deal with day-to-day aspects of living but with the hurdles of being in a different environment, culture, and dealing with different languages.
 Food is almost always an issue.
 As a traveller you won’t want to eat every meal in a restaurant (expensive, plus you just get sick of it after a while) and will go to markets and malls to pick up your food.
 You have to adjust for what they have on the shelves, often not finding some of the things you had back home.
 You have to cook/prepare your food.
 You have to do laundry which means finding a laundrymat.
 In our case we also work as we travel.
 So honestly things are not so much different than when we were back home.
 The biggest difference with our lives now is that we have a huge amount of flexibility in where we are based.
 That’s huge.
 Imagine breaking the routine of life at home, seeing new places, having different daily interactions, and living in the tropics when it’s -30C at home?
 It’s what we love most about our new lifestyle.